header logo

 M. Rashford is the top star at Man Utd

-Unfortunately for Rashford, he didn’t live up to the hype he received in the early stages of his career, and some argue that he still faces similar hype today.
-For a striker expected to consistently produce high goal-scoring numbers, Rashford has only surpassed the 10-goal mark in the Premier League four times and has never reached the magical 20-goal milestone in this competition.
+Unfortunately for Rashford, he failed to live up to the early hype surrounding his career, and some argue that he continues to be overhyped even today.
+For a striker who is expected to produce consistent high goal-scoring numbers, Rashford has only surpassed the 10-goal mark in the Premier League four times and has never reached the significant 20-goal milestone in this competition.

 10. Mykhailo Mudryk (Chelsea)

-As one of many high-profile signings to arrive at Stamford Bridge during the Todd Boehly era, Mudryk joined Chelsea in January 2023 for a staggering fee of £88.5 million, a hefty transfer fee to place on the shoulders of a player who was just 21 years old at the time.
+As one of many high-profile signings to arrive at Stamford Bridge during the Todd Boehly era, Mudryk joined Chelsea in January 2023 for a staggering £88.5 million—a hefty price tag for a player who was just 21 years old at the time.

 M. Mudryk is growing at Chelsea

-The issue with paying large transfer fees for young players is that it adds additional pressure to perform, and football is a ruthless environment where there is very little time.
-Mudryk moved to Chelsea from Shakhtar Donetsk, where he caught the eye of several teams around the world.
-However, his statistics were not particularly impressive.
+The issue with paying large transfer fees for young players is that it adds extra pressure to perform, and football is a ruthless environment with very little time for adaptation.
+Mudryk moved to Chelsea from Shakhtar Donetsk, attracting interest from several top clubs worldwide.
+However, his statistics were far from impressive.

-11. Kai Havertz (Arsenal) – Most overrated soccer players
+11. Kai Havertz (Arsenal) - One of the most overrated soccer players

-Kai Havertz’s time in the Premier League, initially at Chelsea before moving to Arsenal, fair to say, did not unfold as smoothly as initially hoped.
-The German international shone brightly in the eyes of Bayer Leverkusen, which led to Frank Lampard and Chelsea striking a deal worth up to £90 million.
+It is fair to say that Kai Havertz's time in the Premier League, first at Chelsea before moving to Arsenal, did not unfold as smoothly as hoped.
+The German international shone brightly at Bayer Leverkusen, which led Frank Lampard and Chelsea to secure a deal worth up to £90 million.

 Havertz is in the EPL title race with Arsenal

-Kai has had moments at Stamford Bridge, but that’s just it—they have been moments and not consistently enough to become one of Chelsea’s most reliable players.
-Havertz has scored 32 goals across all competitions and provided 15 assists for Chelsea in 139 appearances for The Blues, and he has never quite lived up to the expectations set during his days at Leverkusen.
+Kai has had his moments at Stamford Bridge, but they have been too sporadic for him to establish himself as one of Chelsea's most reliable players.
+Havertz has scored 32 goals and provided 15 assists in 139 appearances for Chelsea, yet he has never quite met the expectations set during his time at Leverkusen.

-12. Alvaro Morata (Atl Madrid) – Most overrated soccer players
+12. Alvaro Morata (Atl Madrid) - One of the most overrated soccer players

-You have to admit that with Alvaro Morata: he has never proven himself as a reliable goal scorer, but he could very well lead Spain’s attack at the 2022 World Cup.
-However, perhaps that says more about the country’s lack of prolific center forwards than it does about the 29-year-old’s standout ability.
+You have to admit that Alvaro Morata has never proven himself as a reliable goal scorer, yet he might still lead Spain's attack at the 2022 World Cup.
+Perhaps this says more about the country's lack of prolific center forwards than it does about the 29-year-old's exceptional ability.

 A top striker of the Spanish team - Alvaro Morata